EnderLiliesFans5040/EnderMagnolia.DebugMenu/README.md

 ### Skill set extension

-1/2/3/4 + Direction = SkillX switch(1+Left: Skill1 switch to left one in the skill menu)
+1/2/3/4 + Direction = SkillX switch (1 + Left: Skill1 switch to left one in the skill menu)

 Numpad /: Skill set switch